joeshirey/SamplesUI/docs/deployment_instructions.md

 ## 2. Deployment Process

 The project is configured to be deployed automatically using a `cloudbuild.yaml` file.
+The build uses a `Dockerfile` which is configured to use the `node:20-alpine` base image.

 ### 2.1.
 Configure Environment Variables

 The `cloudbuild.yaml` file is responsible for deploying the application to two Cloud Run services: `code-quality-dashboard` and `code-quality-dashboard-gen`.
 Each has its own set of environment variables.

 Before running the build, you must review and, if necessary, update the `--set-env-vars` arguments in the `cloudbuild.yaml` file to match your project's configuration (e.g., `PROJECT_ID` and `BIGQUERY_TABLE_ID`).

-**Important:** The `cloudbuild.yaml` uses `^##^` as a special delimiter to separate multiple environment variables in a single line if you need to add more.

 ### 2.2.
 Manual Deployment